Tse Kwong Lam v Wong Chit Sen

-Tse Kwong Lam v Wong Chit Sen, is a land law case, concerning the rights and obligations of a mortgagee in the exercise of his power of sale under a mortgage.
+is a land law case, concerning the rights and obligations of a mortgagee in the exercise of his power of sale under a mortgage.

 Facts

 Mr Wong (黃直生) exercised his power of sale and put up Mr Tse’s (謝廣林) property for auction, a building with about 100 units in Kowloon, the Kwong Hing Building.
 It was only shortly advertised with limited details.
 The reserve price was fixed without the guidance of a qualified valuer at $1.2m.
 There was only one bid.
 It was Mrs Wong.
 She was acting on behalf of the company owned by Mr Wong and his family.
 They had apparently had a board meeting before resolving that they would bid up to a maximum of $1.2m.

 The trial Judge found that $1.2m was not a proper price, but refused to set the sale aside because of the borrower’s delay in pursuing the counterclaim.
 He awarded damages instead.
 The Court of Appeal set aside the judge’s award.